Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Numerical Experiments

 {\bf CIFAR-10 dataset.} We conduct a comparison of all methods on the CIFAR-10 dataset, which comprises 60,000 colored images of size $32\times 32 \times 3$, divided into 10 clusters.
 Firstly, we apply the Inception v3 model with default settings and perform PCA to reduce the dimensionality to $p=50$.
-The test set consists of 10,000 samples with 10 clusters.
+The test set consists of 10,000 samples with 10 equal-size clusters.
 In our experiment, we focus on four clusters ("bird", "deer", "ship", and "truck") with $K=4$.
-We consider two cases: Case 1 involves random sub-sampling with $n=1800$ to compare BM with SDP, and Case 2 uses $n=4000$.
+We consider two cases: case 1 involves random sub-sampling with $n=1,800$ to compare NLR with SDP, and case 2 uses $n=4,000$.
 The results are displayed in the second plot of Figure~\ref{fig:barplot}, based on 100 replicates.
-Similar to the previous experiment, we observe that BM and SDP exhibit similar behavior and achieve superior and more consistent performance compared to KM, SC, and NMF.
-SC and NMF display significant variance, while KM produces many outliers.
+Similar to the previous experiment, we observe that NLR and SDP exhibit similar behavior and achieve superior and more consistent performance compared to KM, SC, and NMF.
+NMF displays significant variance, while KM, SC produce many outliers.